 Of the years 1994 – 2000, I only viewed four of the seven, but the booming prosperity and freedom of America in the 90’s is surely reflected by a return to the artistic adventurousness of the 60’s and 70’s with the heavy collage and acrylic, Gaugin-like pictures about the 1992 Los Angeles riots after the Rodney King trial in 1995’s Smoky Night, with the layered paper cutouts of 1997’s Golem, and with the total color saturation and peek-a-boo effect in 2000’s Joseph Had a Little Overcoat.
 With 1996 Officer Buckle and Gloria and its bright cartoon-like illustrations, I couldn’t help but be reminded of Bill and Hilary and the Monica episode, but then, I sometimes make bizarre connections.

-Unfortunately I’ve not looked at Caldecott books since that time, but I’m convinced they, too, reflect the social climate of the U.S. during these ensuing years.
-Perhaps now that I’m retired I’ll zip over to the public library and look at past years to see if they do, indeed, highlight the social mores and beliefs that we wish to inculcate into our young children in order to create the adults in whose hands we wish to leave our country.
+Unfortunately I’ve not looked at Caldecott books since that time, but I’m convinced they would reflect the social climate of the U.S. during the ensuing years.
+Perhaps some day I’ll zip over to the public library and look at recent years to see if they continue to highlight social & cultural beliefs we wish to inculcate into our young children.